netscaler/netscaler-k8s-ingress-controller/docs/certificate-management/acme.md

 ```

       **Note:**
         You must change the value of `spec.rules.host` to the domain that you control.
-Ensure that a DNS entry exists to route the traffic to Citrix ADC CPX or VPX.
+Ensure that a DNS entry exists to route the traffic to Netscaler CPX or VPX.

 6. Deploy the Ingress using the following command: